 How are Standardized Patients trained for a program?

 Each standardized patient is carefully screened to determine how to best use existing skills or attributes.
 Training time for individual cases varies from 5-20 hours for each program and includes independent study and instructional workshops led by the Program Director, trainers, and clinical faculty.
-During the workshops, simulated patients and patient instructors learn the case, the program’s objectives and hone their communication skills.
+During the workshops, standardized patients and patient instructors learn the case, the program’s objectives and hone their communication skills.